Public Invited to Comment on Rocky Shore Protection

 Oregon Shores has long advocated for heightened management attention to the state’s tidepools and other rocky shore areas.
 It was at our urging that the state’s Ocean Policy Advisory Council created a Rocky Shores Working Group to consider updating these policies.
 After a slow start, the process is picking up steam in 2018.
 A series of rocky shores workshops is being held on the coast and in the Valley, at which citizens can learn more and make comments.
 Comments can also be made online.
 Two public surveys, on “Rocky Shores Needs” and “Rocky Shores Issues,” can also be taken online.

-See our calendar for listings for each of the rocky shores workshops, or find the full schedule, links to the surveys, and background information about the planning process, on this website.
+The next rocky shores workshop coming up is Saturday, April 14, 10 a.m. at the Cape Perpetua Visitor Center.
+See our calendar for listings for this and future rocky shores workshops, or find the full schedule, links to the surveys, and background information about the planning process, on this website.

 Oregon’s management of our state’s rocky shore areas falls under Goal 19 of our land use planning system, the goal that governs our Territorial Sea.
 For background on the development of Oregon Shores’ strategy for managing our rocky shore areas, go here.

 See Oregon Shores’ comments for more ideas on points to make in calling for stronger conservation measures for our tidepools and other rocky intertidal habitats.